brylevkirill/notes/Reinforcement Learning.md

   **predictive models**:
 >	"Often, knowledge and expectations in agent are not represented by complete probability distributions, but rather based on the use of predictors such as neural networks that make direct predictions about future events.
 These predictors, denoted Π, are typically used to predict some properties or sensorimotor states that will happen in the future (close or far) given the current sensorimotor context SM(t) and possibly the past sensorimotor context."

   - *predictive novelty motivation*
-	reward for interesting situations, for which prediction errors are highest
+	reward for interesting situations, for which prediction errors are the highest

 	["Incentivizing Exploration In Reinforcement Learning With Deep Predictive Models"](#incentivizing-exploration-in-reinforcement-learning-with-deep-predictive-models-stadie-levine-abbeel) by Stadie et al. `paper` `summary`
 	["Curiosity-driven Exploration by Self-supervised Prediction"](#curiosity-driven-exploration-by-self-supervised-prediction-pathak-agrawal-efros-darrell) by Pathak et al. `paper` `summary`